AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/05-output_files.md

 [^13]: NODU and NP Cost do not appear in "Adequacy" results since these variables are irrelevant in that context

 [^14]: This description applies to both « MC synthesis » files and "Year-by-Year" files, with some simplifications in the latter case

+[^agg]: This output is only available if the parameter "renewable generation modelling" is set to "cluster" in the input of the simulation

+[^ren]: This output is only available if the parameter "renewable generation modelling" is set to "aggregated" in the input of the simulation